Article

 In Belgium, the FSMA21 already performs a systematic review of ESG-related claims in the legal documentation and marketing materials of funds.
 For that purpose, the FSMA has developed an automatic tool to identify potential greenwashing (portfolio screening against exclusions lists),22 which complements the regular controls it performs on the legal and marketing documents.
 There may be appetite for other competent authorities to deploy a similar tool in their supervisory practice.
 The Guidelines seem to support the FSMA’s anti-greenwashing oversight and the FSMA may thus welcome the Guidelines.

 The timeline for the implementation of the Guidelines is contingent upon the publication of the translations in all EU official languages.
-The effective date of the Guidelines is three months after their publication, and we estimate the effective date in Q3 or Q4 2024.
-For existing funds, there is a transition of six months from the effective date, which would place the deadline for compliance by existing funds to Q1 or Q2 2025.
+The effective date of the Guidelines is 21 November 2024.
+For existing funds, there is a transition of six months from the effective date, ie until 21 May 2025.

 Downloads